Vector meson dominance: Background

 Measurements of the interaction between energetic photons and hadrons show that the interaction is much more intense than expected by the interaction of merely photons with the hadron's electric charge.
 Furthermore, the interaction of energetic photons with protons is similar to the interaction of photons with neutrons in spite of the fact that the electric charge structures of protons and neutrons are substantially different.

 According to VMD, the photon is a superposition of the pure electromagnetic photon (which interacts only with electric charges) and vector meson.

 Just after 1970, when more accurate data on the above processes became available, some discrepancies with the VMD predictions appeared and new extensions of the model were published.
 These theories are known as Generalized Vector Meson Dominance theories (GVMD).

 VMD and Hidden Local Symmetry

 Whilst the ultraviolet description of the standard model is based on QCD, work over many decades has involved writing a low energy effective description of QCD, and further, positing a possible "dual" description.
 One such popular description is that of the hidden local symmetry.
 The dual description is based on the idea of emergence of gauge symmetries in the infrared of strongly coupled theories.
 Gauge symmetries are not really physical symmetries (only the global elements of the local gauge group are physical).
 This emergent property of gauge symmetries was demonstrated in Seiberg duality and later in the development of the AdS/CFT correspondence.
 In its generalised form, Vector Meson Dominance appears in AdS/CFT, AdS/QCD, AdS/condensed matter and some Seiberg dual constructions.
-It is therefore a common place idea within the theoretical physics community.
+It is therefore a commonplace idea within the theoretical physics community.